-Historically, including for the years ended December 31, 2023 and 2022, 72% and 46%, respectively, of our revenues have been derived from sales to federal, state, provincial, or local governmental entities, including public housing authorities, public universities, and municipal utilities.
+Historically, including for the years ended December 31, 2024 and 2023, 67% and 72%, respectively, of our revenues have been derived from sales to federal, state, provincial, or local governmental entities, including public housing authorities, public universities, and municipal utilities.
 We expect revenues from this market sector to continue to comprise a significant percentage of our revenues for the foreseeable future.
 A significant decline in the fiscal health of these existing and potential customers may make it difficult for them to enter into contracts for our services, to obtain financing necessary to fund such contracts, or may cause them to seek to renegotiate or terminate existing agreements with us.
 In addition, if there is a partial or full shutdown of any federal, state, provincial or local governing body this may adversely impact our financial performance.
+Furthermore, a significant reduction of the federal workforce could delay federal contracting and otherwise have an adverse effect on our federal projects and our financial performance.